 General Accreditation Standards: The Review Committee (RC) evaluates applications from programs that explicitly claim to fit within the narrowly defined scope of PCSAS accreditation and to satisfy PCSAS’s standards.
 Accordingly, the RC’s task essentially is one of evaluating each program’s integrity and quality.
 Applying the principle of “truth in advertising” as its benchmark, the RC rigorously examines the evidence from each program’s application materials and its site visit report to assess how well the program lives up to its claims and to PCSAS’s standards.
 The RC makes qualitative evaluations of each program in:

 - Conceptual foundations: To be eligible for review, each applicant program necessarily will have endorsed the epistemology, mission, goals, and domain that define PCSAS accreditation.
 A hallmark of PCSAS accreditation is its flexibility; programs are given leeway to develop their own distinctive and innovative approaches to translating these abstract principles into practical, effective, real-world doctoral programs, because PCSAS believes that the field and the public benefit from variation in how clinical science training is accomplished.
 This variability may reflect not only local resources and opportunities, but also efforts to move the field forward with well-conceived training innovations.
 A second hallmark of PCSAS accreditation is the integrated and bidirectionally influential nature of training experiences in research and application.
 Research (e.g., the problems studied, the measures selected) should be informed by experience gleaned from clinical settings, and clinical application should be informed by research findings (e.g., the treatments selected, the mediators and moderators that should be considered, the importance of evaluation of outcomes and mediating processes).
-A third hallmark is a demonstrated commitment to Diversity (broadly construed), Equity, Inclusion, and Social Justice (DEIJ) in both the research and application areas; the infusion of DEIJ into both domains is critical given marked and pervasive diversity-related disparities in mental health, physical health, and well-being.
+A third hallmark is a demonstrated commitment to promoting clinical science for all people in both research and application; the consideration of all people is crucial given the multicultural world in which we live and the ways in which mental and physical health may be similar or different across different people.

 - Design and resources: The RC examines the quality, logic, soundness, and coherence of each program’s overall operation: its stability; educational plan and pedagogical approach; content and curriculum; administration; and availability and use of resources.
 The RC evaluates how effectively the program’s design and resources are channeled toward realizing the program’s goals.